Isauuc/automate-for-growth/01-getting-started/README.md

 **Real example:**
 - You write: "A person working at a laptop in a modern office, professional setting"
-- The platform creates a 10-second professional video
+- [ViralWave Studio](https://viralwavestudio.com) creates a 10-second professional video
 - You can use it immediately or edit it
 - Cost: About $0.34 (vs. $100+ for a videographer)

 #### 3. Brand Authority
-**What it is:** Automatically adds your face, logo, or brand elements to every post.
+**What it is:** Upload 3 images of yourself, and every time the AI post generator creates posts with images, it automatically places your images in each generated image.

 **Why it matters:** People recognize brands they see consistently.
-This builds trust and authority automatically.
+When your personal images appear in every AI-generated post image, it builds trust and authority automatically.

 **Real example:**
-- You upload 3 photos of yourself
+- You upload 3 photos of yourself to Brand Authority settings
-- Every post automatically includes your photo in a professional way
+- Every time AI generates a post with an image, your photos are automatically placed in that image
-- After 3 months, people recognize your brand instantly
+- After 3 months, people recognize your brand instantly because they see your images consistently
 - You become the "go-to" person in your niche

 #### 4. Multi-Platform Publishing